riscv-steel/riscv-steel/docs/source/libsteel/uart.md

 ## General information

-The `libsteel.h` header provides functions for sending and receiving data via UART protocol.
-All UART-related functions have names starting with `uart_*` and take as their first argument a pointer to the base address of the UART controller registers.
+The UART-related functions have names starting with `uart_*` and take as their first argument a pointer to the base address of the UART controller registers.

 For example: